-605 A comparison with the surface wave source events and their impact on the two-way stratosphere-troposphere coupling (Figs. 6e,f, 7e,f) reveals that a (weaker) tropopause wave source occurs following the surface wave source and SSD/SSW events (see also Birner and Albers, 2017; de la Cámara et al., 2019) as well as that the waves originating at the surface wave source largely sink in the upper troposphere, of which some make it into the stratosphere where they break (dissipate) and decelerate the zonal flow.
-When a tropopause wave source occurs following SSDs preceded by a surface wave source, there is also an indication of 610 upward planetary wave propagation from this wave source, which could also be an indication of a positive feedback between a wave near the tropopause and a wave along the polar vortex.
-The downward impact following SSWs preceded by the surface wave source event (Figs. 8k, 9g) is in the opposite sense to the response following SSWs preceded by the tropopause wave source events, and thus the zonal flow deceleration occurs further poleward (poleward of 60°N) in both datasets, though at different lags (20-30 days in ERA-20C; 30-40 days in the model).
-Unlike for the SSWs preceded by the tropopause wave source events, no clear NAO signal in the Atlantic was found following SSWs preceded by the surface wave source.
+A comparison with the surface wave source events and their impact on the two-way stratosphere-troposphere coupling (Figs. 6e,f, 7e,f) reveals that a (weaker) tropopause wave source occurs following the surface wave source and SSD/SSW events (see 530 also Birner and Albers, 2017; Cámara et al., 2019) as well as that the waves originating in the surface wave source largely sink in the upper troposphere, of which some make it into the stratosphere where they break (dissipate) and decelerate the zonal mean zonal winds.
+When a tropopause wave source occurs following SSDs preceded by a surface wave source, there is also an indication of upward planetary wave propagation from this wave source, which could also be an indication of a positive feedback between a wave near the tropopause and a wave along the polar vortex.
+While there is a downward impact 535 following SSWs preceded by the surface wave source event (Fig. 8c-f), it is less robust, with the model having a downward impact ~10-20 days after the SSW event, which is similar (but weaker) to the SSWs preceded by the tropopause wave source, whereas ERA-20C shows a (weak) downward impact first further equatorward and later on further poleward.